LostSamurai07/MarketingApp/README.md

 - In production, consider moving API calls to a secure backend
 - Never commit API keys to version control

-## Fallback Behavior

-The application includes robust fallback mechanisms:
-- If OpenAI is unavailable, uses industry-specific mock data
-- If Qloo is unavailable, uses GPT-4 for cultural analysis
-- Graceful error handling with user-friendly messages

 ## Technologies Used